kovrom/willow-autocorrect/README.md

 ```
 By default the following areas are defined: "bedroom", "breakfast room", "dining room", "garage", "living room", "kitchen", "office", "all"\
 And two default keywords for "area aware" commands are: "turn", "switch"\
 If you would like to override them you can do so in the .env file.
-Where WORDS_TO_INCLUDE are keywords for "area aware" commands and WORDS_TO_EXCLUDE are your HA areas:
+Where AREA_AWARE_COMMANDS are keywords for "area aware" commands and HA_AREAS are your HA areas:

 ```
-WORDS_TO_INCLUDE='["turn","switch","something", "something", "dark side" ]'
+AREA_AWARE_COMMANDS='["turn","switch","something", "something", "dark side" ]'

-WORDS_TO_EXCLUDE='["bedroom","attic","holodeck"]'
+HA_AREAS='["bedroom","attic","holodeck"]'

 ```